FENRlR/DesktopARONA/README.md

 ## Limitations
 - [GPU usage goes up and hits nearly 50% in GTX970m(and 30% with RTX4060ti - half of it comes from dwm) when monitored with task manager, despite of the actual usage of ~14% from gpu profiler](https://github.com/dotnet/wpf/issues/5222)
-- Not stable (at least in my system) - Turns out to be an overflow exception that comes from a mysterious infinite loop of mixblend while applying a state to the skeleton.
-Disabling it suppressed the issue, but I would not call this an ideal solution.